In a rush? Here's a quick breakdown:

 Required resources:

-How you do it: The children start by cutting different stripes of green ribbons to create green flowy grass and glue them onto the spoon.
+This is a great sensory activity.
+The children start by cutting different stripes of green ribbons to create green flowy grass and glue them onto the spoon.
 You can use real twigs and branches from your garden and add some green felt to fashion the dark forest on the spoon.
 Create the swirling, whirling snowstorm by glueing cotton balls to the spoon, or use white glitter for extra sparkly snow.
 For the oozy mud, you could texture some brown paint, or add mud from your mud kitchen!
 The foil can be moulded to create the Bear's cave.
 Now you just need the Bear!

 Source: Buggy and Buddy